ssvlabs/ssv/docs/specs/NETWORKING.md

 ### Stack

+`SSV.Network` is a decentralized P2P network, consists of operator nodes grouped in multiple subnets.

-SSV is a decentralized P2P network, built with [Libp2p](https://libp2p.io/), a modular framework for P2P networking.
+The networking layer is built with [Libp2p](https://libp2p.io/), a modular framework for P2P networking that is used by multiple decetralized projects, inluding eth2.

 ### Transport

 Network peers should support the following transports:
-- `TCP` is used by libp2p for setting up communication channels between peers
+- `TCP` is used by libp2p for setting up communication channels between peers. default port: `12000`
-- `UDP` is used for discovery purposes.
+- `UDP` is used for discovery purposes. default port: `13000`

-[go-libp2p-noise](https://github.com/libp2p/go-libp2p-noise) is used to secure transport channels (based on [noise protocol](https://noiseprotocol.org/noise.html)).
+[go-libp2p-noise](https://github.com/libp2p/go-libp2p-noise) is used to secure transport (based on [noise protocol](https://noiseprotocol.org/noise.html)).

 Multiplexing of protocols over channels is achieved using [yamux](https://github.com/libp2p/go-libp2p-yamux) protocol.